MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 # Manage the Audio Conferencing settings for my organization in Skype for Business Online

 > [!NOTE]
-> IF you want to manage organizational settings in Teams, see [Manage the Audio Conferencing settings for my organization in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/manage-the-audio-conferencing-settings-for-my-organization-in-teams).
+> If you want to manage organizational settings in Teams, see [Manage the Audio Conferencing settings for my organization in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/manage-the-audio-conferencing-settings-for-my-organization-in-teams).

 It might be easier for you to see all of the audio conferencing settings for Skype for Business in one place.